 What is Les Mills on Demand?

 LES MILLS On Demand is a streaming service that allows you experience full workouts at home or from any device.
-You can create your own workout schedule based on your goals and fitness levels and have access to online support through forums.
-A membership also includes access to Les Mills Nutrition, too!
+With your monthly subscription, you can create your own workout plans based on your goals and fitness level.
+Plus, with the on demand service you also have access to support from the online community and Les Mills Nutrition, too!

 Who will love Les Mills on Demand?